Superclass of all handle classes

 For more information on using events and listeners, see Events and Listeners Syntax.

-To learn about attributes of classes, see Class Attributes in the MATLAB Object-Oriented Programming documentation.
+To learn about attributes of classes, see Class Attributes.

 classdef MyClass < handle properties Prop1 end events Event1 end methods function obj = MyClass(arg) if nargin > 0 obj.Prop1 = arg; end end end end